agnwinds/python/README.md

 If you are not (foolishly) trying to improve the program, but actually model something, one uses the MakePyEnvrion to create a standalone environment for running python.
-This routine copies the binaries and the b
+This routine copies the binaries